vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 For a full list of user-configurable values, see the official [Harbor documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html#harbordatavalues-file-for-vsphere-7-11)

-An example screenshot is shown below for customized harbor installation.
+A screenshot of the Harbor installation page showing a YAML file for customizing Harbor installation follows.

 ![](img/tanzu-pkgs/tanzu-pkgs08.png)